-I’ve been collecting miles and points since I started traveling in college, but my interest took off after getting 50,000 miles for the Chase United Explorer card (the sign-up bonus with this card is currently 30,000 miles) in 2011.
+I’ve been collecting miles and points since I started traveling in college, but my interest took off after getting 50,000 miles for the Chase United MileagePlus® Explorer Card (the standard sign-up bonus with this card is typically 30,000 miles) in 2011.

 I resisted the mailings and emails I had received for that card for years because I thought there must be some catch or that applying for another credit card would be detrimental to my credit.

 I’m glad I turned out to be wrong.
 Once I saw how much easier it was to get miles through the intelligent use of credit cards than from actual flight miles, I was hooked.

 Why did you start your blog?
 What’s special about it?

 Budget travel and personal finance are 2 of my passions.
 Travel may seem expensive when you read headlines about increasing airplane fares and other costs, but a few simple savings strategies can slash your costs.